Magadheera: Filming

-After filming key parts of the film in Rajasthan, suburbs of Hyderabad, and at Badami in Karnataka, filming continued in Ramoji Film City in a specially erected set named Bhairavakona in late October 2008.
+After filming key parts of the film in Rajasthan, in suburbs of Hyderabad, and at Badami in Karnataka, filming continued in Ramoji Film City in a specially erected set named Bhairavakona in late October 2008.
 Two more schedules, one from 3–10 December and one in January, were also shot at the Bhairavakona set.
 The sequence of Charan killing 100 warriors, also at Bhairavakona, included a bridge.
-As the set did not permit for shooting with low angles, a separate half-bridge was erected at Bhoot Bangla in Road No. 22 of Banjara Hills.
+As the set did not permit shooting with low angles, a separate half-bridge was erected at Bhoot Bangla in Road No. 22 of Banjara Hills.
 The bridge, which had a height of 60 ft and a length of 100 ft, was constructed on top of a rocky hill using steel beams as the skeleton and wooden material as support.
 It was built in around 20 days by over 60 men amid heavy rains.
 20 trucks of black soil were transported from Ramoji Film City for the bridge set, as that type of soil was only available in the former location.